Language entry requirements

-Pre-Foundation English is suitable for students who need to improve their English level by 0.5 IELTS bands (or equivalent).
+The Pre-Foundation English Online course is suitable for you if you need to improve your English level by 0.5 IELTS bands.

-See the Entry Requirements (PDF) for the other tests we accept, including PTE, TOEFL iBT and iBT Special Home Edition, Trinity and LanguageCert: Entry Requirements for Other Tests (PDF 188KB).
+We accept other English tests, including PTE, TOEFL iBT and iBT Special Home Edition, Trinity and LanguageCert: Entry Requirements for Other Tests (PDF 188KB).

-If you can’t find a suitable Pre-sessional course for your level, please email email@example.com for information on other English courses offered by the Language Centre.
+If you can’t find a suitable Pre-sessional course, please read about the other English courses offered by the Language Centre.

-Pre-Foundation English is an intensive English language course designed to prepare you for your UAL Foundation Diploma or Level 3 Introduction course.
+Pre-Foundation English Online is an intensive English language course designed to prepare you for your UAL Foundation Diploma or Level 3 Introduction course.
 You will join an engaging course taught by supportive, experienced tutors.

 Your course will improve your English language skills in the context of art, design, fashion and communication.
 You will learn academic skills including thinking critically, presenting your work, researching and writing assignments.

 View work created by students in 2020 as part of their courses.

 You will be taught by experienced English language tutors.
 All tutors have a higher level teaching qualification in teaching English language and some also have an MA in Linguistics or Visual Arts.